 Each venue has different spots that are optimal for photographs.
 Some photographers like to do a venue walk through prior to the wedding so that they can have those spots pre-selected for your wedding day.
 Other photographers (like destination photographers) do not have the opportunity to visit the venue.

-Personally, I like to fly to my destination weddings a couple days early so that I can location scout for my brides.
+As a destination photographer myself, I like to fly out a couple of days early so that I can location scout for my brides.
 The last thing I’d want is to take time away from them by doing so the day of!

 How much experience photographing weddings do you have?